tasinhoque/nachos-offline/README.md

        through all the virtual page numbers.
 Look up page table using the virtual page number.
 Using the returned physical page number, load a page into physical memory.

+  - userprog.UserProcess#lookUpPageTable()

+    1. If `pageTable` is null, return null.
+    2. If the virtual page number parameter is a valid index of `pageTable` then return the corresponding entry.
+    3. Else, return null.

   - userProg.UserProcess#allocate()